pablosalvador10/gbb-ai-hls-factory-prior-auth/README.md

 await pa_pipeline.run(uploaded_files=files, use_o1=True)
 ```

-##### ⚙️ Build & Expand the SDK
+### ⚙️ Build and Expand the SDK

-Our SDK is designed to be modular, easily extendable, and customizable.
-Built with FastAPI for seamless API integration, you can quickly expose endpoints and integrate them into your system.
-This approach ensures fast, secure, and scalable API deployments.
+For those looking for greater flexibility, the AutoAuth SDK enables you to embed PA microservices into your existing applications.
+You can customize, integrate, and extend the PA workflows to suit your specific needs.
+This approach provides a highly modular, code-first experience for developers who want to build their own solutions.

-### Key Features
+#### Key Features of the AutoAuth SDK

-- 📡 **Plug-and-Play API Integration with FastAPI**: Effortlessly integrate the SDK into your existing systems, enabling quick and efficient API deployment.
+- 📡 **Plug-and-Play API Integration with FastAPI**: Quickly expose Prior Authorization (PA) workflows as REST APIs, enabling system-to-system integrations.
-- 🔄 **Modular and Extensible for Custom PA Workflows**: Tailor the SDK to fit your specific needs by customizing and extending its capabilities.
+- 🔄 **Modular and Extensible for Custom PA Workflows**: Customize and extend the SDK to fit your business logic and workflows.
-- ⚡ **Quick Deployment**: The SDK is ready to use with minimal setup, allowing you to deploy and start automating workflows rapidly.
+- ⚡ **Rapid Deployment and Integration**: Minimal setup required to start automating PA workflows.
+Use FastAPI or other framework to expose endpoints and interact with the PA logic programmatically.

-With our SDK, you can deploy, customize, and integrate Prior Authorization workflows into any system, ensuring faster automation and comprehensive end-to-end process coverage.
+With the AutoAuth SDK, you have the flexibility to automate end-to-end Prior Authorization workflows or select specific components to integrate into your system.
+Whether you require a full application or a microservice solution, AutoAuth provides the tools you need.

 ## ✅ What's Next?